 NX Studio can be used not only to enhance photos, but also to edit videos.
-Location data embedded in pictures can be used to display shooting locations on a map.
+It can also be used to view slide shows of pictures in selected folders.

-■ Video Editing (Movie Editor) (□ 160)
+■ Video Editing (Movie Editor) (□ 166)

 Trim unwanted footage or splice clips together.